maheshwarikashish/tabsense/README.md

 firebase-handler,Intern B,Configure Firebase and implement logic to push tab activity events to the database.

-UI-dashboard,Intern C,Build the Chart.js dashboard for visualizing the focus ratio and session trend.
+ui-dashboard,Intern C,Build the Chart.js dashboard for visualizing the focus ratio and session trend.
 ---
 ## 🚀 Getting Started